Practice Policies & Patient Information

 Our practice policy is to respect the privacy of our patients, their families and our staff and to maintain compliance with the General Data Protection Regulation (GDPR) and all UK specific Data Protection Requirements.
 Our policy is to ensure all personal data related to our patients will be protected.

 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
 The practice will, if required, sign a separate confidentiality agreement if the client deems it necessary.
-If a sub-contractor acts as a data processor for Hereford Medical Group an appropriate contract (art 24-28) will be established for the processing of your information.
+If a sub-contractor acts as a data processor for [Practice Name] an appropriate contract (art 24-28) will be established for the processing of your information.

 Some of this information will be held centrally and used for statistical purposes.
 Where we do this, we take strict measures to ensure that individual patients cannot be identified.
 Sometimes your information may be requested to be used for research purposes – the surgery will always gain your consent before releasing the information for this purpose in an identifiable format.
 In some circumstances you can Opt-out of the surgery sharing any of your information for research purposes.